 Sortino was running toward love, sure, but she was also running away from a pretty intense situation that was only made harder over the past two years.
 “I was so unhappy and trying to switch up my life before the pandemic even started,” she says.
 “I had been working two jobs, sometimes up to eighty hours a week, to pay off my loans and save up enough to travel for a year.
 I planned to leave everything in June 2020, but then the pandemic hit and there was nowhere to go, so I stayed.
 But my anxiety was getting worse all the time and the pressure of working so much was breaking me down."
 Her mental health deteriorated and the burnout festered as she worked in healthcare during the worst of the pandemic.

 And all this wasn’t so easy to shake when she moved to Morocco.
-“You don’t realise how much you’re on the hamster wheel until you climb off,” she says.
+“You don’t realize how much you’re on the hamster wheel until you climb off,” she says.
 “Even though I wasn’t in my job anymore and was doing more freelance work, I felt I could always be doing more and I was bringing all this stressful energy with me, no matter where I was or what I was doing.”